RJMorriss/1310-Program1/README.md

         - deletes all Rides in the Ride array, the Ride array, and the park itself
     - Ride* getRide(int)
         - Returns the Ride pointer at the given index in the Ride array
+    - int getRideCount()
+        - Returns the current value of the rideCount attribute variable
     - int getSize()
         - Returns the size of rideArr
     - void setSize(int)